madhuritili/HireMe-Web-Application/README.md

 # HireMe - Job Portal Web Application 🎯

-**HireMe** is a web-based job portal designed to help **students** find and apply for job opportunities, while also enabling **recruiters** to post job listings and interact with potential candidates.
+**HireMe** is a web-based job portal designed to help **students** find and apply for job opportunities, while enabling **recruiters** to post job listings and interact with potential candidates.

-This full-stack application is built with **Flask** as the backend, **HTML**, **CSS**, and **JavaScript** for the frontend, and **SQLite3** as the database.
-The platform features secure authentication via **Flask-Login**, ensuring user privacy and safety.
+This full-stack application is built with **Flask** for the backend, **HTML**, **CSS**, and **JavaScript** for the frontend, and **SQLite3** for the database.
+The platform incorporates secure authentication via **Flask-Login**, ensuring user privacy and safety.

 ---

 ## 🧑‍🎓 Student Functionality

-1. **Register and Log In Securely**
+1. **Register & Log In Securely**
-   Students can register with their personal details and log in using a secure authentication system.
-Passwords are hashed and stored securely.
+   - Students can securely register and log in using hashed passwords stored safely.

-2. **View Available Job Listings**
+2. **Browse Job Listings**
-   Once logged in, students can browse through a list of available job postings.
-These listings include details like job title, description, salary, and required qualifications.
+   - View available job postings with details such as job title, description, salary, and required qualifications.

 3. **Apply to Jobs**
-   Students can apply for jobs they’re interested in.
-The system keeps track of their applications and allows them to manage or withdraw them if necessary.
+   - Students can apply for jobs directly through the platform.
+They can manage, update, or withdraw applications as needed.

-4. **Manage Personal Profile and Applications**
+4. **Manage Profile & Applications**
-   Students can view and update their personal information, upload resumes, and monitor the status of their job applications (e.g., pending, accepted, or rejected).
+   - Update personal details, upload resumes, and track the status of applications (e.g., pending, accepted, rejected).

 ---

 ## 🧑‍💼 Recruiter Functionality

-1. **Register and Log In as a Recruiter**
+1. **Register & Log In as a Recruiter**
-   Recruiters have their own dedicated login and registration system, separate from students, with distinct access and controls.
+   - Recruiters have their own login system to ensure distinct access control.

 2. **Post Job Opportunities**
-   Recruiters can create detailed job postings including role description, required qualifications, salary range, and location.
+   - Create detailed job postings with role descriptions, required qualifications, salary range, and location.

-3. **View Student Applications**
+3. **View & Manage Student Applications**
-   Recruiters can view and manage applications from students, including access to their resumes and profiles.
+   - Review student applications, access resumes, and evaluate profiles.

-4. **Contact Selected Candidates**
+4. **Contact Candidates**
-   Recruiters can reach out to applicants directly through the platform for further steps such as interviews or discussions.
+   - Direct communication with selected candidates via the platform for further steps such as interviews.

 ---